u-train/rojo/crates/memofs/ARCHITECTURE.md

 #### In-memory

-As the name implies, it all files and directories in memory.
+As the name implies, it keeps all files and directories in memory.
 This is particularly useful for testing, as it's easy to build, snapshot, and teardown.

 To help, `memofs` provides a `VfsSnapshot` object to snapshot the filesystem.
 The in-memory backend have methods to load from and save to a `VfsSnapshot`.